Michael Palmer, MD

 3. Confusion with shingles should be avoidable …

 It has been suggested that the recent monkeypox might simply have been conjured up to provide cover for the increased occurrence of shingles after COVID-19 vaccination [14,15], which is likely due to these vaccines’ immunosuppressive effects .
 However, it should be easy enough to differentiate these two diseases.
 The skin lesions do look different, and moreover shingles are typically confined to a single dermatome, that is, a skin area whose sensory nerves originate from a single dorsal root of the spinal cord.

 A somewhat more plausible error is to confuse chickenpox and monkeypox.
 Chickenpox and shingles are caused by the same virus that (the Varicella-Zoster Virus, which belongs to the Herpes group), but chickenpox causes a generalized rash.
-Even though the aspect of the lesions is different—in particular, with monkeypox, all lesions develop synchronously, whereas with chickenpox multiple stages occur side by side—it seems that this error has indeed been common during monkeypox outbreaks in Africa .
+Even though the aspect of the lesions is different—in particular, with monkeypox, all lesions develop synchronously, whereas with smallpox they are synchronous.with chickenpox multiple stages occur side by side—it seems that this error has indeed been common during monkeypox outbreaks in Africa .